semgrep/semgrep/README.md

 </p>
 </br>

-Semgrep is a static analysis tool that excels at expressing code standards — without complicated queries — and surfacing bugs early in the development flow.
-Rules look like the code you’re searching without needing to understand abstract syntax trees or wrestle with regexes.
+Semgrep is a fast static analysis tool that excels at expressing code standards — without complicated queries — and surfacing bugs early in the development flow.
+Precise rules look like the code you’re searching without needing to understand abstract syntax trees or wrestle with regexes.

 The [Semgrep Registry](https://semgrep.dev/explore) has 900+ rules written by the Semgrep community covering security, correctness, and performance bugs.
 No need to DIY unless you want to.

 Semgrep runs offline, on uncompiled code.
+Use it at every stage of the development workflow.

 ### Language support